ffedox/alicefedotova/content/authors/admin/_index.md

 My research interests include Text Mining, Language Resource Creation, and Multimodality.
 I'm also a proud member of <a href="https://www.ai-lc.it/en/" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">AILC</a>, the Italian Association of Computational Linguistics.

 For more info about my background, you can also <a href="https://alicefedotova.com/resume.pdf" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">check out my CV</a>.
-For any feedback or inquiries, feel free to get in touch — I’d appreciate hearing from you.
+For any feedback or inquiries, feel free to get in touch — I’d appreciate hearing from you!

 <div class="experience-education-container">
   <div class="row">